Development Toward a Ground-Based Interferometric Phased Array for Radio Detection of High Energy Neutrinos

 where $N_{s}$ is the number of digitized samples in the time window, $Z_{L}$ is the load impedance, $N_{ant}$ is the number of antennas used in the beam, and $V_{ij}$ is the digitized voltage at sample $j$ within the time window for antenna $i$.

 The relationship between the per-beam singles rate and trigger threshold is determined by $N_{s}$, as shown in Figure~\ref{fig:rates}, where the power threshold, $P$, is normalized by the square of the noise RMS ($\sigma^2$) divided by $Z_{L}$.
-For these measurements, the data are down-sampled from 5~GSa/sec to 1.67~GSa/sec via decimation to reflect a Nyquist sampling rate for a system with a bandwidth of $\sim$800~MHz.
-Two power calculations are shown: one in which the average power is calculated in a window of $N_{s}$=16 samples (9.6~ns) and sampled every $N_{s}/2$=8~samples (4.8~ns), and a second in which the power in each sample is recalculated at every sample point.
+For these measurements, the data are down-sampled from 5~GSa/sec to 1.67~GSa/sec to reflect a Nyquist sampling rate for a system with a bandwidth of $\sim$800~MHz.

-The optimal sampling interval for the power calculation is related to the dispersion of the signal going into the trigger.
-For the case in which the impulse response of the system is deconvolved before triggering it may be optimal to sample the power at every data sample because the signal power is contained in a short time interval.
-However, the system response is not unfolded from the signal in the baseline algorithm described here.
-A more efficient algorithm for the dispersive pulses recorded in the anechoic chamber calculates the power every 8 samples thereby including the majority of the power from a single transient pulse.
+Two power calculations are shown in Figure~\ref{fig:rates}: one in which the average power is calculated in a window of $N_{s}$=16 samples (9.6~ns) and sampled every $N_{s}/2$=8~samples (4.8~ns), and a second in which the power in each sample is recalculated at every sample point.